 Options will be purchased or sold pursuant to a Transport Option Agreement.
 If an option is purchased or sold in connection with new or existing firm transportation service on Transwestern, the Transport Option Agreement shall be an amendment to the firm transportation service agreement.
 The Transport Option Agreement shall specify option fee, price, quantity, term, receipt points and delivery points.
 As in the case of firm transportation, rights to receipt and delivery points may be designated as primary, alternate or both.
 All Counterparties must meet the creditworthiness standards of Transwestern's tariff as of the time the Transport Option Agreement is executed.
 When a Counterparty exercises a call option or when Transwestern exercises a put option with no underlying transportation agreement in place, the Counterparty and Transwestern must enter into the appropriate firm service agreement and will be subject to all of the relevant terms and conditions of Transwestern's tariff.
 If a Counterparty exercises a call option or Transwestern exercises a put option for capacity that is subject to an existing or new transportation agreement, the Counterparty and Transwestern may either: (1) enter into a new firm service agreement for the increment of capacity covered by the option or (2) amend the existing transportation agreement to include the increment of option capacity.
-When a Counterparty exercises a put option or Transwestern exercises a call option, the existing transportation agreement is terminated and the subject capacity becomes available for Transwestern to sell pursuant to its tariff.
+When a Counterparty exercises a put option or Transwestern exercises a call option, the existing transportation agreement is terminated (to the extent that capacity thereunder is relinquished) and the subject capacity becomes available for Transwestern to sell pursuant to its tariff.

+Sufficient capacity will be available for shipper call options on Transwestern.
+Transwestern plans to implement a transportation book that identifies all of the available capacity and associated contracts, and all put and call options.
+If the net amount of all transportation options written against Transwestern capacity would result in a capacity shortfall, Transwestern will purchase offsetting put options.
+This will ensure that when options are exercised sufficient capacity will be available for all Transwestern shippers.

 Options on transportation will be available for firm capacity only, and may be sold for capacity that is currently posted as available on Transwestern's EBB, or on capacity that will become available in the future.
-Transportation options shall be available to all interested parties when posted on Transwestern's internet or EBB site.
-Postings shall include strike price, option fee, applicable receipt and delivery points, date range, type of option, transportation volume, and instructions for access to automated bidding.
-Bidding for options take place on an appropriate internet platform such as EnronOnline.
+Transportation options shall be available to all interested parties and Transwestern will assure adequate notice of such options by posting information about the available options on Transwestern's Internet or EBB site.
+Postings shall include strike price, option fee, applicable receipt and delivery points, date range, type of option, transportation volume, method for awarding options, and instructions for access to automated bidding.
+Bidding for options may take place from time to time on an Internet platform such as EnronOnline, but will also be available through Transwestern's usual bidding procedures.
+Options will be awarded based upon the valuation method specified in the posting.

 Transwestern currently has authority under its tariff to negotiate rates for firm capacity.
 The fee charged or paid by Transwestern for options would be part of a negotiated rate for the underlying transportation service.
+Option fees will be market based.
+[Need further explanation?]
+Attached hereto as Appendix A is a worksheet showing estimated revenues for the first 12 months in which the tariff sheets are effective.
 Transwestern may assess or pay the option fee to Counterparty as: (1) a lump-sum payment, (2) an equal monthly payment, or (3) an adjustment to the per MMBtu charge under an existing or new transportation contract with Counterparty.